visinf/adapter_plus/README.md

 python eval.py +experiment=vtab/adapter_plus_dim1-32
 ```

+We also released [checkpoints](https://github.com/visinf/adapter_plus/releases/tag/v0.1.0) for our main experiments.
+To use them, create an `output` directory inside the repository's directory and extract the archives there.
+This should create a structure like `output/vtab/adapter_plus_dim8`.
+Then evaluate as described above.

 ### Disclaimer

 Training and evaluation for the paper were done with timm 0.6.7, pytorch 1.12, and python 3.9.
 For the best possible usability of our pip module, we have updated the code to the latest versions.
 As such, the numbers on VTAB may vary slightly (we measured up to +/- 0.2 p.p. in accuracy).
 However, the global average accuracy across all VTAB subgroups remains unchanged.